 Hair Type: All | Size: 6 fluid ounces | Cruelty-Free: Yes | Byrdie Clean: Yes

 Best for Thinning Hair: SheaMoisture Jamaican Black Castor Oil Strengthen & Restore Leave-In Conditioner

-> Color-treated, over-processed, or thinning hair will thank you for this restoring leave-in.
-Jamaican Black Castor Oil has serious scalp benefits, including ridding it of damaging fungi and toxins that could halt or prevent growth.
-It also locks in moisture, making it a great addition to your wash day routine.
+Color-treated, over-processed, or thinning hair will thank you for this restoring leave-in.
+Jamaican Black Castor Oil has serious scalp moisturizing benefits and locks in moisture, making it a great addition to your wash day routine.
 Users with thick, curly hair report less breakage with continued use.

-> Best Strengthening: Carol’s Daughter Goddess Strength Divine Strength Leave-In Cream
+Best Strengthening: Carol’s Daughter Goddess Strength Divine Strength Leave-In Cream

 Who doesn’t want stronger and longer curls?
 This unique formula has the natural ingredients that your hair needs to help reduce breakage by 94 percent when used as a part of the Goddess Strength system.
 Castor oil, black cumin seed oil, and ginger support gentle detangling and more manageable styling to help you retain length.

 Hair Type: Damaged | Size: 10 ounces | Cruelty-Free: Yes | Byrdie Clean: Yes